Machu Picchu thermal baths

 This small town is the final stop for all trains from Cusco headed to Machu Picchu, making it a obligatory stopover for visitors to the archaeological marvel.
 As such, it provides amenities like restaurants, hotels and shops, however, its main attraction is its thermal baths.
 Indulging in the restorative volcanic waters is a perfect way to relax and recharge after conquering the Inca Trail and have marveled at the seventh wonder of the world Machu Picchu.

-The thermal waters of Aguas Calientes from an underground spring of volcanic origin, with temperatures ranging from 35 to 46°C, making it a natural and medicinal gem.
+The Machu Picchu thermal baths of Aguas Calientes from an underground spring of volcanic origin, with temperatures ranging from 35 to 46°C, making it a natural and medicinal gem.
 The hot water emerges from underground channels and flows through the rocks at high temperatures.
 These are led to small pools where it is not possible to swim, just relax and enjoy the natural environment.
 The water in the pools is dull yellow, giving the impression of being dirty, although in reality it is the color of sulfur, in addition to containingcontain minerals such as silicon, magnesium, calcium, iron, and potassium.

 Rather than a swimming destination, these thermal baths provide an opportunity to soak in the natural heat source and let the volcanic waters' therapeutic and healing properties that provide relief to tired muscles and various joint pains work their rejuvenating magic.
 Therefore, it is advisable for individuals suffering from joint ailments to visit these medicinal waters.
 As well, set amid the breathtaking Andean landscape, unwinding in the peaceful pools offers weary hikers a chance to enjoy the simple pleasures of nature's restorative hydrothermal gifts.